-As many residents are likely to be heading off on summer holidays or for days out in the coming weeks, Hertfordshire Constabulary is reminding people to make sure their homes are secure if they are left unoccupied.
+As many residents are likely to be taking a summer holiday in the coming weeks, Hertfordshire Constabulary is reminding people to make sure their homes are secure when they are away.

-Summer can be a hectic time of year and home security tends to be far down people’s list of priorities.
-However, if you are planning to leave your home empty, even for short periods of time, giving your home a lived-in look by using timers on lights is a great way to deter burglars.
-Investing in doorbell and external Wi-Fi cameras is also a relatively cheap way to keep your home and valuables safe.
+Holiday planning is hectic and most people give little thought to home security before they travel.
+If you are planning to leave your home empty, even for a short break, giving your home a lived-in look by using timers on lights is a great way to put criminals off.
+Investing in doorbell and external wifi cameras is a relatively cheap way to keep your home and valuables safe.

 Sharing your holiday plans on social media can also tip off burglars that your home is going to be empty, so make sure your security settings only let family and friends see your posts.

-Keeping your home cool during the hot weather is another opportunity criminals look out for, if you are leaving doors or windows open when you go out or into the garden.
-Burglars will also be on the lookout for outbuildings and garages that are left unlocked.
+Hot weather can also present opportunities to criminals if you leave doors or windows open when you go out or to another part of the house or into the garden.
+Burglars will also be on the lookout for insecurities in outbuildings and garages.

-Crime Prevention Officer, Pearl Devonshire, from Hertfordshire Constabulary’s Prevention First team said: “Whilst burglaries are around the same levels as they were this time last year, we often see an increase once the summer holidays start, and homes are left empty for days or weeks at a time.
+Inspector Nicki Dean, from Hertfordshire Constabulary’s Crime Reduction Unit, warned: “Whilst burglaries are around the same levels as they were this time last year, we often see an increase once the summer holidays start and homes are left empty for days or weeks at a time.

 “If your home is left unoccupied burglars will look for tell-tale signs, like unopened letters at the front door, bins not put away or drawn curtains during the day.
 Making it appear that your home is occupied can be the most effective deterrent against burglary.”